AVSystem/developer-zone/docs/LwM2M_Client/STMicroelectronics/B-L462E-CELL1-TYPE1SC.md

 #### Step 1: Cloning the Anjay freeRTOS client repository

-Enter the command line interface on your machine and paste the following command:
+Enter the command line interface on your machine and run the following command:

    ```
    git clone --recursive https://github.com/AVSystem/Anjay-freertos-client